cachitas/stringx/README.md

 ## Features

-Inspired on the well-established usability of `httpx`, STRINGX provides a clean and easy to use interface to the STRING API while following usage recommendations and best practices:
+Inspired on the well-established usability of `httpx`, `stringx` provides a clean and easy to use interface to the STRING API while following usage recommendations and best practices:

 - Requires client identification;
 - Uses POST requests;